lisachandra/WrapperService/README.md

 # WrapperService

-This service allows you to create custom properties for roblox instances, see the documentation for more info: (documentation is not available yet.)
+This service allows you to create custom properties for roblox instances, see the documentation for more info: https://zxibs.github.io/WrapperService/